domgom/kontr/ROADMAP.md

 ## NICE TO HAVE
 openapi to rq{}
 add gradle examples project
-web package name, filename, env variable name and other options web spinner on output pane themes for printer, separate colorprinter and consoleprinter html encoding of uri and query params (http client responsibility?)
+web spinner on output pane
+themes for printer, separate colorprinter and consoleprinter html encoding of uri and query params (http client responsibility?)